 Many anglers confuse buffalo fish and carp and think they are the same species.
 I did too, as they really look quite similar.
 But in reality, they are actually two completely different types of fish.
 So, I decided to do some research in order to find out all the major differences between these two species.

 Buffalo fish belong to the sucker family and are a native North American species.
-Carp, on the other hand, are non-native to the US and belong to the minnow family.
+Carp are non-native to the US and belong to the minnow family.
 Buffalo fish are often greyish or tea-colored, while common carp are bronze or brown-colored.
-Buffalo fish also have smaller mouths than carp do.
+Buffalo fish also have smaller mouths than carp.

 If you want to find out more interesting facts and differences between these two fish species, continue reading this article.